 In addition to having a great offering, selection matters.
 Even though turnover is high, and unemployment is low, taking the time to find the right fit for your open positions can keep you from doing it again in 90 days.
 Provide in-depth orientation and give new employees more time to learn about your culture.
 Pay is important but what are you offering beyond that?
 How is the experience that you are providing today better than what was experienced at a previous employer?

 Work/life balance is another area of opportunity for operators to enhance the experience for their employees, particularly general managers.
-According to research from GM Connect, powered by Gallup and TDn2K, only 12 percent of general managers strongly agree that they can maintain a healthy balance between work and life.
+According to research from Restaurant Manager Connect (formerly known as GM Connect), only 12 percent of general managers strongly agree that they can maintain a healthy balance between work and life.
 A staggering 11 percent strongly agree their job allows them to spend enough time with family and friends.

 Much of the general manager crisis can be mitigated through better staffing.
 Putting more assistant managers and hourly staff in each location provides added support and alleviates a lot of the burden from the general manager.
 Setting the general manager up for success in this way will in turn, naturally improve their work/life balance.
 When there is less reactionary work required from the general manager, the nature of the business becomes better and turnover rates improve.